-The Vikings were known throughout Europe as fierce warriors, and no discussion of Viking warrior culture is complete without an examination of the history of berserkers, a particularly wild, crazy, violent sect of Norsemen.
-Berserkers entered a state of animalistic frenzy before battle.
+The Vikings were known throughout Europe as fierce warriors, and no discussion of Viking warrior culture is complete without an examination of the history of berserkers, a particularly wild, violent sect of Norsemen.
+Berserkers entered a state of animalistic frenzy before combat.
 This bizarre cult of crazies was eventually outlawed, even in the warrior culture of the Scandinavian Middle Ages, but not before making their mark on history.

-Berserkers were a special group of elite Viking warriors who went into battle without traditional armor.
+Berserkers were a special group of elite Viking warriors who went into combat without traditional armor.
 Instead, they wore animal pelts, typically from bears or wolves.
 The word "berserker" derives from the Old Norse "serkr," meaning "coat" or "shirt," and "ber," the Norse word for "bear."

 Like all traditional members of shamanic secret societies, berserkers acquired their power through ritualistic practice.
 These practices included spending periods in extreme isolation, fasting, exposure to extreme heat and cold, and engaging in group weapon dances prior to combat.

 This fury, which was called berserkergang, occurred not only in the heat of battle, but also during laborious work.
 Men who were thus seized performed things which otherwise seemed impossible for human power.
 This condition is said to have begun with shivering, chattering of the teeth, and chill in the body, and then the face swelled and changed its colour.
 With this was connected a great hot-headedness, which at last gave over into a great rage, under which they howled as wild animals, bit the edge of their shields, and cut down everything they met without discriminating between friend or foe.